We Just Updated Our 62 Bond Picks

 January 11, 2024 Recommended Bonds to Buy

-Sources: Pricing data are from Fidelity.com. *Leverage ratios are Bondsavvy calculations based on each company's most recent SEC filings as of September 5, 2024, except the November 14, 2024 picks, which are as of that date.
+Sources: Pricing data are from Fidelity.com. *Leverage ratios are Bondsavvy calculations based on each company's most recent SEC filings as of December 12, 2024.

 Can I Still Buy the Recommended Corporate Bonds Near the Pick Date Price?